-It is ill-advised to force a child to walk.
-When physically and mentally ready, the child will walk.
+It is ill-advised to force a child to start walking.
+When physically and mentally ready, your kid will make the first steps on its own.
 Comparisons with other children are misleading, since the age for

 independent walking ranges from 10 to 18 months.

-Some children may take longer to start walking on their own.
+Some kids may take even longer to start walking on their own.

 Babies learn to walk by gripping the ground with their toes and using their heels for stability.
-This helps develop the muscles needed for walking and is easier to do without socks or shoes.
+This helps develop the muscles needed for walking and is ideally done without socks or shoes.

-In the first-steps stage, children should walk barefoot indoors and wear lightweight shoes with soft soles, made from natural materials outside.
-They need to walk on a safe terrain to keep their feet from injuries, and where there is natural vegetation and sand to stimulate the receptors and the muscles in the feet.
+In the first-steps stage, children should walk barefoot indoors and wear lightweight shoes with soft soles made from natural materials when outside.
+They need to walk over safe terrains to protect their feet from injuries and on surfaces with natural vegetation and sand to stimulate the receptors and the muscles in the feet.

-The small feet are chubby, they have a fat all over the foot - on the arch, on the midfoot, in the toe area, around the ankle.
-The fat pads over the foot are because the toddlers are naturally supposed to go barefoot.
-The fat pads protect the little feet from injuries.
+The small feet are chubby and have fat all over - on the arch, on the midfoot, at the toe area, around the ankle.
+The fat pads protect the little feet from injuries because toddlers are supposed to go barefoot naturally.

 Flat footedness is not inherited as most parents think.
-In toddlers, during the first-steps stages, the feet are flat.
+In toddlers, the feet are flat during the first-steps stages.
 The arch is formed later by the age of 5-7 and may continue to develop in puberty as the body grows.

-Contrary to popular attitudes and practices shoes for toddlers and children with normally developing arch do not need orthopedic insole that raises the arch.
-Such insole can even do more harm because:
+Contrary to popular attitudes and practices, shoes for toddlers and children with normally developing arch do not need an orthopedic insole that raises the arch.
+Such insole can actually do more harm because:

-- it is an unnatural projection during the first-steps stages and would be uncomfortable for the child; it even can lead to pain in both feet.
+- it is an unnatural projection during the first-steps stages and would be uncomfortable for the child; it can even cause pain in both feet.

 - It can lead to "lazy" arch during the stage in which the child starts to walk steadily.